usalko/fluent/doc/md/code-gen.md

 - A `migrate` package for SQL dialects.
 See [Migration](migrate.md) for more info.
 - A `hook` package for adding mutation middlewares.
 See [Hooks](hooks.md) for more info.

-## Version Compatibility Between `flc` And `ent`
+## Version Compatibility Between `flc` And `fluent`

-When working with `ent` CLI in a project, you want to make sure the version being used by the CLI is **identical** to the `ent` version used by your project.
+When working with `fluent` CLI in a project, you want to make sure the version being used by the CLI is **identical** to the `fluent` version used by your project.

-One of the options for achieving this is asking `go generate` to use the version mentioned in the `go.mod` file when running `ent`.
+One of the options for achieving this is asking `go generate` to use the version mentioned in the `go.mod` file when running `fluent`.
 If your project does not use [Go modules](https://github.com/golang/go/wiki/Modules#quick-start), setup one as follows:

 ```console
 go mod init <project>
 ```

-And then, re-run the following command in order to add `ent` to your `go.mod` file:
+And then, re-run the following command in order to add `fluent` to your `go.mod` file:

 ```console
 go get github.com/usalko/fluent/cmd/fluent